31 Jan Princeton Review SAT Prep Course Review

 - Do you want a review course that works with your study schedule?
 This is the course for you.

-Do you want to study for the test with physical study materials and workbooks?
+Do you want to study for the test with on your own with old school workbooks?
 This isn’t the course for you.

 So why would you study with Princeton Review?
 Because you want a well-known test prep company that delivers results.
 This is the same reason people buy reliable brand cars over others.

 It’s no surprise that getting into your college of dreams is a competitive game.
-Princeton Review knows this, and with several decades of work behind this SAT review course, you are given an excellent study guide that is dependable and user-friendly.
+Princeton Review knows this, and with several decades of work behind their SAT review course, you are given an excellent study guide and tools that are dependable and user-friendly.